 5. Excellent hearing

-Excellent hearing is another sense that’s well developed in pygmy hedgehogs.
+Do hedgehogs have good hearing?
+Pygmy hedgehogs have excellent hearing and this another sense that’s well developed in pygmy hedgehogs.
 They have large ears in proportion to their body size and this allows them to hear potential food or predators in the wild from distance.

 6. Poor eyesight